jkobell/INF656GVA_TaskManager/README.md

 - 3).
 Update Task Status
 - 4).
 Json File Dump (For development work only)
 - 5).
 Remove a Task (Currently under construction)
 - 6).
 Exit Task Manager
+### Usage
+Track personal or business tasks.
+Enter a task by designating a title, description, and a status.
+Update the status as needed.
+Delete a task when no longer needed.

 ### Requirements
 - node.js